In this brief guide, we will take a look at some sample resignation letters due to harassment.

 CC: Director of HR”

 The letter below is not strictly a resignation letter due to harassment but more a letter intended to change things in a very specific kind of harassment the person has noticed and it is a good example of a situation in which a voice must be raised when there are other people at risk, like those who may be discriminated against.

 “Dear Ms. Doe,

-While working for ABC Company I have been subjected to numerous comments and actions which can only be described as discriminatory towards me and other individuals who are in same-sex relationships.
+While working for ABC Company I have been subjected to numerous comments and actions which can only be described as discriminatory towards me and other individuals who are in same-gender relationships.

 While I have enjoyed working for this company, harassment and discrimination have become unbearable.
 I would ask that preventative and positive measures be implemented immediately in order to stop this behavior.
 I would be willing to return to work once appropriate assurances are put in place regarding my physical and emotional safety.
 However, until such measures are in place I cannot in good conscience attend an unsafe work environment and therefore will stay at home.

 I would ask that appropriate measures are taken within two weeks or I will deem your refusal to be a constructive dismissal and act accordingly.